webhintio/hint/packages/hint-doctype/README.md

 ## What does the hint check?

 This hint checks if the HTML is using the most modern document type declaration (a.k.a. doctype).

 It checks that the DOCTYPE is in the first line and that there are no other lines before the DOCTYPE.
-This is important as some browsers, including versions of Internet Explorer prior to version 10, trigger quirks mode if a comment occurs before the DOCTYPE.
+This is important as some browsers, including versions of Internet Explorer prior to version 10, trigger quirks mode if a commentoccurs before the DOCTYPE.

 It also checks that the DOCTYPE is not duplicated elsewhere in the document.
-To support older HTML content generators, it also accepts the legacy-compat DOCTYPE.
+To support older HTML content generators, it also acceptsthe legacy-compat DOCTYPE.

 Examples:

 `<!doctype html>`